 32. The obligation to protect entails a positive duty to take legislative and other measures to provide clear standards for non-State actors such as business entities and private investors in the context of large-scale land acquisitions and leases at home and abroad, among others.
 States parties should adopt a legal framework requiring business entities to exercise human rights due diligence in order to identify, prevent and mitigate the negative impacts caused by their decisions and operations on Covenant rights.
 Legal frameworks should therefore avoid an increased concentration of land ownership and privileges within land tenure systems.
 States should refrain from entering into international agreements with other States or international finance institutions that protect those institutions and corporations from liability or provide them with immunity from activities that endanger Covenant rights.

+The obligation to protect also extends to human rights defenders who are routinely attacked for their work defending land rights and communities from land grabs and environmental degradation.
+States parties should adopt a legal framework to protect human rights defenders and establish rapid response mechanism for when they are placed at risk due to their defence of communities’ land rights.

 33. In recent years, titling has been encouraged to protect land users from eviction by the State and from encroachment by private actors, particularly large landowners or investors.
 That process, sometimes referred as “formalization”, consists of demarcating the land effectively occupied and used by each land user (and generally recognized under customary law), increasingly using digital techniques, and attributing a deed protecting the land user from expropriation, while at the same time enabling him or her to sell the land.
 The impact of titling has been ambiguous.
 Clarification of property rights was intended to provide security of tenure, to allow dwellers in informal settlements to be recognized as owners or to protect small farmers from being evicted from their land.
 It was also justified by the need to establish a market for land rights, allowing for more fluid transfer of property rights and a lowering of transaction costs in those markets.
 Those two objectives may be contradictory since commodification of property rights can be a source of exclusion and increase insecurity of tenure.
 Therefore, States should adopt laws and policies to guarantee that titling programmes are not implemented solely to support the sale of land and the commodification of land tenure.
 If such laws or regulations are missing, titling of pre-existing, customary forms of tenure may result in more conflict rather than more clarity, and in less security rather than improved security.